 The purpose of this policy is twofold:

-- To establish high standards of excellence for publications by encouraging appropriate review for all scientific, technical and engineering publications related to Sanford Underground Research Facility ("Sanford Lab") research and technical activities prior to publication; and
+To establish high standards of excellence for publications by encouraging appropriate review for all scientific, technical and engineering publications related to Sanford Underground Research Facility (SURF) research and technical activities prior to publication; and

-This policy applies to all publications that are based on work performed in whole, or in part, at Sanford Lab.
-For the purposes of this policy, the term “Publication” means any document (in whatever form) such as abstracts, manuscripts and technical papers printed in a professional journal, popular periodical, published as a book or portion of a book (including electronic versions) and made available to the public.
+This policy applies to all publications that are based on work performed in whole, or in part, at SURF.
+For the purposes of this policy, the term “Publication” means any document (in whatever form) such as abstracts, manuscripts and technical papers printed in a professional journal, popular periodical, published as a book or portion of a book (including electronic versions) and is made available to the public.
 The term includes materials subject to patents or copyrights.

 - All requirements of any relevant investigator institution’s review processes are met.